The Fruit of Hope: Boldness

 - First, the opposite of boldness is fear or timidity.
 And so one aspect of boldness is the courage of fearlessness.

-Example: 1 Thessalonians 2:2, "Though we had already suffered and been treated insolently at Philippi, as you know, we had courage [same word in Greek!] in our God to declare to you the gospel of God in the face of great opposition."
+1 Thessalonians 2:2 says, “Though we had already suffered and been treated insolently at Philippi, as you know, we had courage [same word in Greek!] in our God to declare to you the gospel of God in the face of great opposition.”
 Boldness overcame the fear of suffering persecution.

 - Second, the opposite of boldness is also shame.
 And so another aspect of boldness is the courage of being unashamed.

-Example: Philippians 1:20, "It is my eager expectation and hope that I shall not be at all ashamed, but that with full courage [same word!] now as always Christ will be honored in my body, whether by life or by death."
+Philippians 1:20 says, “It is my eager expectation and hope that I shall not be at all ashamed, but that with full courage [same word!] now as always Christ will be honored in my body, whether by life or by death.”
 Boldness overcame the temptation to feel shame about the gospel.

 - The third aspect of boldness (not so much in English, but definitely in this peculiar Greek word, parresia) comes out when you see that often in the NT the opposite of boldness is guarded speech and minced words and indirect, vague, obscure communication.
 So the third aspect of NT boldness is direct, open, frank, straightforward, forthright, plain speech concerning the things of God.
 When a bold person speaks, people know what he means; his cards are on the table; he doesn’t seek to protect himself with obscurities or subtleties or euphemisms or generalities.

-Example: John 10:24.
-The Jews say to Jesus, "If you are the Christ, tell us plainly."
-This word "plainly" is the same as the word for boldly in all these other places.
+In John 10:24, the Jews say to Jesus, “If you are the Christ, tell us plainly.”
+This word “plainly” is the same as the word for boldly in all these other places.
 So boldness overcomes the temptation to conceal the truth in vagueness.
 It is frank and plain and straightforward.
 It is not political and cagy and slippery

 So when Paul says here in 2 Corinthians 3:12 that his great hope in the fulfillment of God’s promises makes him very bold, I think he probably has in mind mainly this third aspect of plain and open speech (since the contrast is with the veiled ministry of Moses, vv.
 13ff.).
 But since all three of these meanings are so closely tied together, I think it would be fair to say that what he means is this: since we have such a great hope, we are unafraid of what man can do to us, and we are unashamed of the gospel, and we are unwilling to cloak the Word of God in palatable generalities and euphemisms that obscure the clear and sharp contours of the truth.
 “Since we have such a hope, we are very bold!”